National Council of Teachers of Mathematics: Journals

+National Metric Week

+National Metric Week was begun by NCTM to promote awareness and understanding of the metric system following the passage of the Metric Conversion Act of 1975.
+It was first held in 1976 during the week beginning on May 10th.
+It continued to occur in May, although not always including the day May 10th, until 1983, when it was moved to the week of October 10th.
+This was done because the original date was considered to be too near to the end of the school year.

 NCTM Standards

 NCTM has published a series of math Standards outlining a vision for school mathematics in the USA and Canada.
 In 1989, NCTM developed the Curriculum and Evaluation Standards for School Mathematics, followed by the Professional Standards for Teaching Mathematics (1991) and the Assessment Standards for School Mathematics (1995).
 Education officials lauded these math standards, and the National Science Foundation funded several projects to develop curricula consistent with recommendations of the standards.
 The Department of Education cited several of these programs as "exemplary".
 However, implementation of the reform has run into strong criticism and opposition, including parental revolts and the creation of antireform organizations such as Mathematically Correct and HOLD.
 These organizations object especially to reform curricula that greatly decrease attention to the practice and memorization of basic skills and facts.
 Critics of the reform include a contingent of vocal mathematicians, and some other mathematicians have expressed at least some serious criticism of the reformers in the past.

 In 2000, NCTM released the updated Principles and Standards for School Mathematics.

 Principles and Standards is widely considered to be a more balanced and less controversial vision of reform than its predecessor.